-Sharon Crasnow taught from 1992-2016 at Norco College where she is now Distinguished Professor Emerita.
-She also is a research associate at the Centre for Engaging Science and Society (CHESS) at Durham University in the UK.
+Sharon Crasnow taught from 1992-2016 at Norco College.
+She is a Distinguished Professor Emerita.
+She is a research associate at the Centre for Engaging Science and Society (CHESS) at Durham University in the UK.
 Sharon’s work is focused on epistemological issues surrounding social science methodologies with particular attention to political science and feminist methodology.
-She was a visiting professor in Gender Studies at LSE in Winter 2018.
-During that period she also participated in the Narrative Science Project led by Mary Morgan.
-She is co-editing the Routledge Handbook for Feminist Philosophy of Science (due out in late 2020) and the Lexington book series Feminist Strategies.
-She is co-chair of the FEMMSS (Feminist Epistemology Metaphysics Methodology and Science Studies) Steering Committee and is a past-president of the Society for Analytic Feminism.
+She was a visiting professor in Gender Studies at LSE in Winter 2019.
+She is also a participant in the Narrative Science Project led by Mary Morgan.
+She co-edited the Routledge Handbook for Feminist Philosophy of Science (2021) and the Lexington book series Feminist Strategies.
+She is also co-chair of the FEMMSS (Feminist Epistemology Metaphysics Methodology and Science Studies) Steering Committee and is a past-president of the Society for Analytic Feminism.